 What file formats does VidNotes support?

-VidNotes accepts MP4, MOV, AVI, MKV, WEBM for video, and MP3, M4A, WAV for audio-only files.
-It also supports direct YouTube, Vimeo, and social media URL imports.
+MP4, MOV, AVI, MKV, WEBM for video.
+MP3, M4A, WAV for audio.
+Direct YouTube, Vimeo, and social media URL imports too.

 Conclusion

-Transcribing online course videos from Udemy, Coursera, edX, and other learning platforms unlocks faster learning, better retention, and the ability to turn passive video watching into active study.
+Transcribing courses from Udemy, Coursera, edX, and other platforms unlocks faster learning, better retention, and active study instead of passive watching.

-VidNotes makes this process simple by combining transcription, AI summaries, flashcard generation, and searchable notes in one affordable tool.
-Whether you are a student, professional learner, or lifelong learner, VidNotes helps you get more value from every course you take.
+VidNotes pulls transcription, AI summaries, flashcard generation, and searchable notes into one affordable tool.
+Student, professional learner, lifelong learner, you'll get more out of every course.

-Try it free at app.vidnotes.app and turn your next online course into a structured, searchable knowledge base.
+Try it free at app.vidnotes.app and turn your next course into a structured, searchable knowledge base.

 Sources: